qinYY3000/OminiRad/README.md

-# OmniRad
+# OminiRad
-OmniRad: A Unified Vision-Language Model for Multi-task Radiology
+OminiRad: A Unified Vision-Language Model for Multi-task Radiology